autumnleaves123/info-2300-final-project/documents/design-plan.md

 [Include any other information that your client needs to know about your final website design.
 For example, what client wants or needs were unable to be realized in your final product?
 Why were you unable to meet those wants/needs?]

-To the CUDAP E-board:
+To CUDAP:

 Thank you for working with us these past few weeks.

 **Website Requirements:** As requested, the website includes an About page which states the mission of the club, and a Meet the Board page to list all members of the current executive board.
 We've also included a gallery to display the images that you have shared with us, and a resources page that provides links to the ASL PowerPoint.
 In addition, the admin portal will allow you to make changes to the website without having to access the code.

-**Additional Features: **

-** Admin Portal**
+**Additional Features:** We have implemented a feed that would supplement the weekly newsblasts sent out by the club.
+You will be able to add links and attachments to the posts.
+The learning page with the ASL animations should also be an interesting learning/teaching tool.
+We've also implemented listserv forms (on the home and contact pages) that allow users to add themselves to the CUDAP listserv, and a messaging form where feedback will be directed to the CUDAP mailbox.

-As discussed during our meeting, you will be able to access the admin portal by typing in **login.php** after your website's URL.
+**Admin Portal:** As discussed during our meeting, you will be able to access the admin portal by typing in **login.php** after your website's URL.
 The username and password are as follows:

 * Username:
 * Password: